 where the last equality comes from combining the first and third terms in the parenthesis.
 On the other hand we have

-which is the right hand side of \eqref{inter}.
+which is the right-hand side of \eqref{inter}.
 2mm The intertwining in the general $n$ case can be checked via induction.
-We leave the details to the reader.
+We omit the details.
 An example of such an inductive procedure (in the case of the log-gamma polymer and Whittaker functions) can be found in \cite{COSZ14}, in the proof of Proposition 3.4.
-4mm {\bf Normalization of kernels, Doob's transform and non intersecting walks.} Notice that \eqref{guessinter} is not quite in the form of the Pitman-Rogers theorem since the kernels $K$ and $P$ are not probability kernels.
+4mm {\bf Normalization of kernels, Doob's transform and non-intersecting walks.} Notice that \eqref{guessinter} is not quite in the form of the Pitman-Rogers theorem since the kernels $K$ and $P$ are not probability kernels.
 This can be easily rectified by normalising $K$ and $P$ and defining

 for $\lambda\neq \nu$, with $s_\lambda(x), s_\nu(x)$ Schur functions corresponding to shapes $\lambda, \nu$ and parameters $x\in\R^n$.
 It is immediate to check that with this definition $\bPi, \mathbf P$ and $\bK$ satisfy the intertwining relationship $\mathbf P \, \bK=\bK\, \bPi$.